She2024/MERN-Wizards-T3A2-A/README.md

 ## R6:	Screenshots of your Trello (or similar kanban system) board throughout the duration of the project

 ### Trello Board
-Our project utilised Trello as our chosen Kanban system to implement Agile methodology effectively throughout the project duration.
+Our project utilised Trello as our chosen Kanban system, used in conjunction with our purpose created Mern Wizards group Discord, to implement Agile methodology effectively throughout the project duration.
 Trello's visual interface allowed us to maintain clear and simple standards for task management and prioritized efficient workflows.

 #### Planning Methodology
 - **Columns Setup**: Our Trello board was organised into columns representing key stages of development: Design, Up Next, In Progress, Submitted, Building, Testing, Completed, Part B Standby.